Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 Duration: 15

-* Cell 1: Install Python packages and other libraries
+**Cell 1:** Install Python packages and other libraries

-* Cell 2: Import installed libraries
+**Cell 2:** Import installed libraries

-* Cell 3: This is where we provide a list of publicly accessible URLs of videos.  *NOTE: In this guide, three sample videos have been provided.*
+**Cell 3:** This is where we provide a list of publicly accessible URLs of videos.  *NOTE: In this guide, three sample videos have been provided.*

-* Cell 4: Create and register `create_video_embeddings` Snowpark Python User Defined Table Function (UDTF) for creating embeddings for the videos using Twelve Labs
+**Cell 4:** Create and register `create_video_embeddings` Snowpark Python User Defined Table Function (UDTF) for creating embeddings for the videos using Twelve Labs

-* Cell 5: Create a Snowpark DataFrame using the list of videos and for each video call `create_video_embeddings` UDTF to generate embeddings.
+**Cell 5:** Create a Snowpark DataFrame using the list of videos and for each video call `create_video_embeddings` UDTF to generate embeddings.
 Note that the parallel processing of each video is achieved by `.over(partition_by="url")`.
 Then, save those embeddings in a Snowflake table called `video_embeddings`

-* Cell 6: Download open source `whisper` model and define the following Python functions:
+**Cell 6:** Download open source `whisper` model and define the following Python functions:
     * download_video
     * extract_audio_from_video
     * transcribe_with_whisper
     * transcribe_video
     * transcribe_video_clip

-* Cell 7: Replace `tlk_XXXXXXXXXXXXXXXXXX` with your Twelve Labs API Key.
+**Cell 7:** Replace `tlk_XXXXXXXXXXXXXXXXXX` with your Twelve Labs API Key.
 Here we define Python function `similarity_scores` that uses Twelve Labs to create embeddings for a given text -- *entered_text* passed in as a parameter.
 Then, similarity scores are generated using Snowflake function **VECTOR_COSINE_SIMILARITY** between text embeddings and video embeddings stored in `video_embeddings` table.
 This function returns top *N* records (based on *max_results* passed in as a parameter) with columns VIDEO_URL, START_OFFSET_SEC, END_OFFSET_SEC, and SIMILARITY_SCORE

-* Cell 8: Streamlit application that takes search text, max results, and an LLM as input.
+**Cell 8:** Streamlit application that takes **Search Text**, **Max Results**, and **Summary LLM** as user input.
 Then, it first calls `similarity_scores` function to get top *N* video clip records along with their similarity scores.
 For each clip, it then calls `transcribe_video_clip` function passing in its VIDEO_URL, START_OFFSET_SEC, END_OFFSET_SEC to generate the clip transcription.
 Finally, it calls `snowflake.cortex.Complete` to summarize the output.

 ### Search Examples

+For all search results, the app displays the URL of the video, the clip start and end times, similarity score generated by VECTOR_COSINE_SIMILARITY, clip transcript generated by open source whisper model, as well as the summary generated by Snowflake Cortex.

+In all of the following examples, notice the highlighted clip start and end times as well as the timestamps in the respective videos.

+#### Example 1

-Search text: `snowflake intelligence`
+**Search text**: `snowflake intelligence`

 ![Search blender foundation](search_snowflake_intelligence.png)